MarineEvoEcoLab/Lab_Resources/test.md

 * Fabricating or falsifying facts, data or references

-* Facilitating or aiding another’s academic dishonesty
+* Facilitating or aiding another's academic dishonesty

 * Submitting the same paper for more than one course without prior approval from the instructors.